cweijan/vscode-office/README.md

 ## Markdown

-This extension changes the default markdown editor to the vditor, but is no longer actively maintained.
+This extension changes the default markdown editor to the vditor. **Please note that this editor is no longer actively maintained.**

 If you want to use the original vscode editor, insert this in your `settings.json`.